Why Once Upon a STEM?

 We have included a materials list for each of the challenges all in one spot.
 You can access this list here: http://bit.ly/StemV2Materials

 Thank you for your purchase!
 By purchasing this resource, you are agreeing that the contents are the property of Emily Garcia/Education to the Core, and licensed to you only for classroom/personal use as a single user.
 I retain the copyright, and reserve all rights to this product.

 • Use items (free and purchased) for your own classroom students, or your own personal use.

-• Reference this product in blog posts, at seminars, professional development workshops, or other such venues PROVIDED there is both credit given to myself as the author and a link back to my website store is included in your post/presentation.
+• Reference this product in blog posts, at seminars, professional development workshops, or other such venues PROVIDED there is both credit given to myself as the author and a link back to the Education to the Core shop is included in your post/presentation.

-• Distribute and make copies of free items only to other teachers PROVIDED there is credit given to Emily Liscom Garcia and a link back to my website store.
+• Distribute and make copies of free items only to other teachers PROVIDED there is credit given to Emily Liscom Garcia and a link back to the Education to the Core shop.

 You May Not:

 • Claim this work as your own, alter the files in any way, or remove/attempt to remove the copyright/watermarks.

 • Sell the files or combine them into another unit for sale/free.

 • Post this document for sale/free elsewhere on the internet.
 (This includes Google Doc links on blogs.)